Skip to content

 Terminal window

-flowcore scenario generate manifest -t example-tenant --placeholder
+flowcore scenario init -t example-tenant

 this will generate a flowcore.yaml file, then run the following command to apply the manifest file